orelcor/Petrov-BoshirovChallenge/Parse/README.md

 # Parse
 .tab and .xml files was parsed by MS Excel

-Others extensions parsing you can see at the appropriate directory
+Other extensions parsing you can see at the appropriate directory